 ◾ A thorough understanding of accounting and financial principles.
 Effectively managing a law firm’s finances means a legal administrator should have a solid understanding of general accounting procedures, financial management and analysis, and tax regulations, as well as the ability to implement solid internal controls and collection and billing procedures.

 ◾ Strong human relations skills.
-Human resource management is an important component of a law firm’s overall business success.
+Human resources management is an important component of a law firm’s overall business success.
 It is important for a legal administrator to be aware of changing employment laws and the many details relating to recruiting, hiring, compensation, benefits, performance appraisals, discipline and discharge, and labor relations in general.
 Also, because personnel and fringe benefits are a significant portion of a firm’s operating expense, it is crucial for a legal administrator to be able to manage these important resources effectively.

 ◾ Knowledge of legal industry matters.
 This would include matters such as professional liability and conflict of interest.

 ◾ Technology and project management skills.
-Rapid advancements in technology point to a strong need for someone who is not only computer literate but also has a solid understanding of systems, software, hardware and peripherals, and can manage or oversee the management of your firm’s equipment and systems.
+Rapid advancements in technology point to a strong need for someone who is not only computer literate but also has a solid understanding of systems, software, hardware

 ◾ Communication skills, both written and oral.